In the News

 The House Anti-Woke Caucus, a newly formed group that hopes to defund and expose wokeness throughout the federal government, shared its previously unpublished membership list with the Daily Caller.

-Representative Harriet Hageman (R-WY) joined Mac in the Morning on KODI to discuss a number of topics, including her visit to Cody for a Town Hall meeting on Friday, April 7th, at 9AM at the Cody Branch of the
+Representative Harriet Hageman (R-WY) joined Mac in the Morning on KODI to discuss a number of topics, including her visit to Cody for a Town Hall meeting on Friday, April 7th, at 9AM at the Cody Branch of the Park County Library.
+The public is welcome to attend.

 Wyoming’s Rep. Harriet Hageman, an ardent supporter of former president Donald Trump, called on people to “take our country back” after Trump pleaded not guilty on Tuesday to 34 felony charges of falsifying business records related to hush money payments he allegedly made to an adult film actress and a Playboy model.

-A group of congressional Republicans led by Rep. Chip Roy (R-TX) is urging colleagues to defund efforts by the
+A group of congressional Republicans led by Rep. Chip Roy (R-TX) is urging colleagues to defund efforts by the Department of Justice to prosecute possible violations of the Freedom of Access to Clinic Entrances Act.

 Launching civil lawsuits against oil companies for allegedly harming people with climate change is nothing new, but now some legal experts propose criminal prosecutions.